 Ingredients

-• 16 oz of linguiça sausage, thinly sliced (you can also use kielbasa or chorizo)
+16 oz linguiça sausage, thinly sliced (or kielbasa/chorizo)

 Instructions

-• Stir the sausage into your soup, season with salt and pepper to your liking, and bring it to a boil again.
+Stir the cooked sausage into the soup.
+Season with salt and pepper to taste, and bring the soup back to a gentle simmer. -

 The soup’s up!
 If you liked this Caldo Verde recipe, share it on Pinterest.
 Let’s soup-ercharge the world a pin at a time!